Gravitational Blocks, Spindles and GK Geometry: Black holes in AdS

 Recall that the original flux integrals $\mathcal{N}_\alpha$, defined in \eqref{fluxquantize}, depend only on the homology classes of the seven-cycles $\Sigma_\alpha \subset Y_9$.
 The ambiguity in correspondingly defining the fluxes $\mathcal{N}_I$, with associated homology cycles labelled by $I=1,\ldots,b_5(X_7)$ in the fibre $X_7$, arises precisely because of the twisting.
 To explain this, pick representatives $\mathcal{C}_I\subset X_7$ of the five-cycles in the fibre, which are invariant under the $U(1)^s$ action that we twist by.
 The $\mathcal{C}_I$ then fibre over the spindle $\Sigma$ to give seven-cycles in $Y_9$, with the seven-form flux through these cycles \eqref{fluxquantize} then defining a set of fluxes.
 However, when the flavour magnetic charges/twisting parameters $p_i$ are non-zero, the homology classes of these seven-cycles in general depend on the representative of $\mathcal{C}_I$: specifically, two representatives of the same cycle in $X_7$, but with different $U(1)^s$ actions, will twist differently, resulting in different seven-form fluxes.\footnote{For a concrete illustration of this in the AdS$_3$ case, see the formula \eqref{t11nacalNs} for the fluxes $(\Nas_1,\Nas_2,\Nas_3,\Nas_4)$ for $T^{1,1}$ internal space.
 In this case there is only one internal three-cycle, with the four toric representatives all being $\pm 1$ times this cycle in homology in $T^{1,1}$.
-But this flux vector depends explicitly on the twisting variables $p_i$, showing that the homology classes of the corresponding four five-cycles in $Y_7$ (the fibration of $T^{1,1}$ over $\Sigma$) are distinct.} This is just another manifestation of the baryonic/flavour mixing problem described in the previous paragraph.
+But this flux vector depends explicitly on the twisting variables $p_i$, showing that the homology classes of the corresponding four five-cycles in $Y_7$ (the fibration of $T^{1,1}$ over $\Sigma$) are distinct {\it i.e.} in \eqref{t11nacalNs} we see that the four $M_a$ are not simply related by $\pm $ signs, but instead are different linear combinations of $\mathcal{N}_0$ and $\mathcal{N}_1$.} This is just another manifestation of the baryonic/flavour mixing problem described in the previous paragraph.
 A precise relation between the Kaluza-Klein point of view and fluxes of the AdS$_2$ solution, and in particular equation \eqref{yetanotherflux}, is spelled out in appendix \ref{app:KK}.